benofben/benlackey/posts/Home/README.md

 ## Colorado Springs
 Boulder has a median single family home price of $1.25m.
 It's only $445k in Colorado Springs against a national number of $462k.

+## Boise
+Foo something Basque food.

+## Montana
+Bozeman, Missoula, etc etc.

+## Idaho
+Coure de Alene and just hand out on the lake.

 ## Nashville
+Country music and enterprise software.
+The ribs are a bit wet.

+## New Zealand
+Go have a flat white.

+## Portugal
+Drink yourself to death with a porto tonico.